 After some uninteresting career choices, I then began to pursue my other love, which was writing.
 I starting writing for a Dutch online expat magazine in the Autumn of 2017 and have done that ever since.
-To date, I have produced almost 500 articles for them.
+To date, I have produced over 500 articles for them.

 But why did I start blogging?

 I started a sh**ty looking blog (no, really, it was dreadful) in January 2017 with only 3 articles that all actually ranked on google.
 Almost a year later I went back on the website and people were finding it and actually reading it (WTF).
 This is when I thought, what if I did this on my own for real?
 Hey, it’s worth a try!
 This led to me launching my blog in November 2018, to share more about my own experiences.

 Blogging is a crowded market: What makes me different?

 As cliche as this is, a blog is a journey and not a destination.
 I will create articles that are engaging, honest and informative.
 I won’t do 300-word sloppy ‘quick-fix’ tips, I won’t try and tell you that reaching your first 10k is easy (because it’s not), I won’t try to flog you a pointless object just to make money (unless I generally thought it was cool and I had it), I won’t write about stuff unless I am truly passionate about it.